Haytsir/Hatser-WebClient/README.md

 I revert the processes to make it work as a websocket client.

-check out [RFC 6455](https://tools.ietf.org/html/rfc6455) to see how websocket protocol works.
+check out [RFC 6455](https://tools.ietf.org/html/rfc6455) to see how the websocket protocol works.

 ## 이미지
 ![](https://i.imgur.com/Dr5eWj8.gif)